philou/philou.github.com/_posts/2021-02-15-7-collaboration-ideas-to-make-remote-pair-programming-more-fun.markdown

   og_image: "/imgs/2021-02-15-7-collaboration-ideas-to-make-remote-pair-programming-more-fun/Remote-Fun-Pair-Programming-og.jpg"
 variations:
 - Here is a summary infographic that you can print and stick on your wall to keep these remote pair programming fun ideas in mind!
+- Here are 7 remote-pairing collaboration ideas to inject fun into the teams we are coaching!
+- The default remote break is to remove your headset and move away from the computer.
+The default in-person break is to find a buddy, walk to the coffee machine, and have a chat!
+Let's do something about this!
+- Remote work makes it way too easy to only talk about work with your teammates.
+We need substitute activities!
+- It is our job to show how to sustain and grow this humane collaboration through remote pair programming.
+- Show how to make remote pair programming more fun by taking a moment to share your afternoon snack together.
+- Remote pair programming fun: take a break and carry your laptops to walk your buddy around your home.
+- Remote pair programming fun: shake your delivery box around and try to have your buddy discover what is in there!
+- Sharing what we see through our windows helps remote pair programming buddies to connect to the other's point of view.
+- Remote pair programming fun: here is a videoconference background I prepared on a late Friday afternoon!
+- When you notice your remote pair programming buddy is doing something worth a Kudo, send him one through a public team-chat channel.
 ---
 _Prolonged remote-only work can be depressing. **Here are 7 remote-pairing collaboration ideas to inject fun into the teams we are coaching!**_